getAlby/lightning-publisher-wordpress/README.md

 ![Lightning Publisher](/assets/banner.png)

-Bitcoin Lightning Publisher is a Paywall and Donation plugin for WordPress to accept instant Bitcoin Lightning payments and donations / Value 4 Value payments.
+Bitcoin Lightning Publisher is a Paywall, Donation and Value 4 Value plugin for WordPress to accept instant Bitcoin Lightning payments.
 It allows you to monetize any digital content with instant microtransactions and receive payments from your visitors directly to your preferred wallet - no need for expensive service providers.

-The plugin is the easiest and most flexible plugin to sell your digital content and to receive donations / Value 4 Value payments.
+The plugin is the easiest and most flexible plugin to sell your digital content and to receive donations or Value 4 Value payments.
 Using the Bitcoin Lightning Network you can create the best visitor experience with seamless one-click payments.